dl-solarity/hardhat-zkit/README.md

 - `compilationSettings`
   - `artifactsDir` - The directory where to save the circuits artifacts (r1cs, zkey, etc).
   - `onlyFiles` - The list of directories (or files) to be considered for the compilation.
-  - `skipFiles` - The list of directories (or files) to be skipped for the compilation.
+  - `skipFiles` - The list of directories (or files) to be excluded from the compilation.
   - `c` - The flag to generate the c-based witness generator (generates wasm by default).
   - `json` - The flag to output the constraints in json format.
   - `sym` - The flag to output the constraint system in an annotated mode.
+- `setupSettings`
+  - `contributionSettings`
     - `contributionTemplate` - The option to indicate which proving system to use.
     - `contributions` - The number of phase-2 `zkey` contributions to make if `groth16` is chosen.
+  - `onlyFiles` - The list of directories (or files) to be considered for the setup phase.
+  - `skipFiles` - The list of directories (or files) to be excluded from the setup phase.
+  - `ptauDir` - The directory where to look for the `ptau` files. `$HOME/.zkit/ptau/` by default.
+  - `ptauDownload` - The flag to allow automatic download of required `ptau` files.
 - `typesSettings`
   - `typesArtifactsDir` - The directory where to save the generated circuits ABI.
   - `typesDir` - The directory where to save the generated circuits wrappers.
 - `verifiersDir` - The directory where to generate the Solidity verifiers.
-- `ptauDir` - The directory where to look for the `ptau` files. `$HOME/.zkit/ptau/` by default.
-- `ptauDownload` - The flag to allow automatic download of required `ptau` files.
 - `nativeCompiler` - The flag indicating whether to use the natively installed compiler.
 - `quiet` - The flag indicating whether to suppress the output.

-> [!IMPORTANT]
-> The `nativeCompiler` flag requires the Circom compiler to be preinstalled and be globally available in the system.

 ### Typization